videlais/learning-react/chapter9/index.md

 ## More than Class Components

 Throughout this book, the phrase "class component" has been used.
 This was purposeful.
-In React, there are more than class.
+In React, there are more than class components.
 There are also *function* components.

 *Everything is a component.*

 One of the core rules of React is that everything is a component.
 This goes for classes as well as functions.
-Anything can be a component as long as it follow another rule: it must return JSX.
+Anything can be a component as long as it follows another rule: it must return JSX.

 Like class components, it returns (via *render()*) some JSX, so as long as the function also returns JSX, it is considered a component by React.